Medication-overuse headache is a cause of frequent headaches caused by taking painkillers or triptan medicines regularly for headaches or migraine.

 What is the treatment for medication-overuse headache?

 The most important part of treatment is to recognise and understand the cause of your frequent headaches - the painkillers or triptans.
 You can then devise a plan to stop the painkillers.
-This is best done with the advice of a doctor.
-It is best to plan a day to stop them altogether rather than try to cut down gradually.
+This is best done with the advice of a doctor. it's best to plan a day to stop them altogether rather than try to cut down gradually.
 You should stop taking them for at least one month, and possibly two.
+If you're taking opiate-based painkillers, you're likely to need extra support.

 You must stop the painkillers or triptan completely to cure the problem.
 Do not take an alternative painkiller unless advised by a doctor (see below).
 This is an uncomfortable process.
 You are likely to experience withdrawal symptoms - particularly an initial worsening of headache, but also some or all of: